 Preqin 2020 Global Private Debt Report, Statista, HCG Calculations

 J.P.
 Morgan ABS Index Monitor, Bloomberg Barclays Indices, Bloomberg

 SBA, Kabbage

 Opinions — No obligation to update: The information contained herein represents the views and opinions of HCG.
 It is intended solely for informational purposes and is not intended to constitute investment, legal, tax or accounting advice.
-The views about market trends and digital finance investing, or specific businesses expressed herein reflect those of HCG management as of the date herein and are a reflection of our best judgment at the time.
-They are subject to change based on market and other conditions, and we have no obligation to update them or these slides at any time.
-Some of our comments are “forward looking statements” which are inherently subject to uncertainties and shall not be relied upon.
+The views about digital finance investing and estimated future investment opportunities expressed herein reflect those of HCG management as of the date herein and are a reflection of our best judgment at the time.
+They are subject to change based on market and other conditions, and we have no obligation to update.
 Actual results, however, may prove to be different from our expectations.
 No warranty is given to the completeness or the accuracy of the information contained herein.

 Third Party Data: We do not verify third party data used in certain calculated metrics shown here.